top of page

 History

-Sunderland Symphony Orchestra (SSO) has been based at West Park United Reformed Church for concerts, rehearsals and general meetings since its formation.
-Supported by Sunderland City Council from the beginning, SSO began life as the 'City of Sunderland Millennium Orchestral Society', or 'CoSMOS', established as a voluntary organisation with the charitable aim of integrating music education with community and public cultural development and benefit.
+SSO began life as the 'City of Sunderland Millennium Orchestral Society (CoSMOS), established as a voluntary organisation with the charitable aim of integrating music education with community and public cultural development and benefit.

 Who's Who